mojtabagolab/Recyclerview_Search/README.md

         notifyDataSetChanged();
     }
 ```
-in the next step, we will replace the new list (filteritem) with the previous list (item) in onBindViewHolder
+in the next step, we will replace the new list (filteritem) with the previous list (item) in onBindViewHolder and getItemCount
 ```java
 Model model = filteritem.get(position)
 ```